Skip to main content

 5. Safari

-Most babies will not have any of the conditions that are checked during screening.
+Most babies will not have any of the conditions that are checked for during screening.
+They will get a normal screening result.
+This is sometimes called 'not suspected' or 'negative'.

-If your baby has a negative screening result this means that your baby is not suspected of having any of the conditions that we screen for.
+If your baby has a normal screening result this means that your baby is not suspected of having any of the conditions that we screen for.
+Normal screening results are sometimes called 'not suspected' or 'negative'.

 We will not contact you with the heel prick results.
 But you can ask your public health nurse (PHN) for the results if you wish.